 About Our Church

 Community of Reconciliation Church (COR) was founded in the midst of the 1960s' civil rights movement in the United States.
-The congregation grew out of the vision and commitment of African American and Caucasian clergy and congregations who were concerned about the racial divides that were reflected in the worship and membership of Pittsburgh churches.
+The congregation grew out of the vision and commitment of Black and white clergy and congregations who were concerned about the racial divides that were reflected in the worship and membership of Pittsburgh churches.

 Today we remain a multi-racial congregation, committed to spiritual growth and the pursuit of peace and justice in Christ’s name.
 We have leaders and members of all ages and religious backgrounds from across the Pittsburgh area, and we welcome active lay participation and leadership.